ajlevinson/o2-instance-patching/README.md

 # Release 1.1

 * Added the ability to define specific security packages to be updated.(Linux)
+  * Add the package name to the manifest file.
 * Added the ability to specify that only security related packages will be updated (Linux)
+  * Specify 'seciruty' in the manifest file where the package name would normally be.
+All security related updates will be applied.

 ============================================================================